brenard/ccei-tild-custom-component/README.md

 script at the root of the repository permit to create and start a Home Assistant docker container with a pre-installation of this integration (linked to sources).

-Start by create the container by running the command `./manage create` and start it by running `./manage start` command.
-You can now access to Home Assistant web interface on [http://localhost:8123](http://localhost:8123) and follow the initialization process of the Home Assistant instance.
+To create and start the container, just run the command `./manage start`.
+The container logs will be show on console and you can access to Home Assistant web interface on [http://localhost:8123](http://localhost:8123).
+On first start, you need to follow the initialization process of the Home Assistant instance as on a regular installation.

 A fake Tild server is also provide to emulate a Tild box.
-You can start it by running the command `./manage fake-tild`.
-This fake server is running and listening inside the Home-Assistant container (`0.0.0.0:30302`) and you can add the integration by providing the `127.0.0.1` IP address (or `localhost`) to Home Assistant configuration dialog.
+This fake server is running and listening inside the Home-Assistant container (`0.0.0.0:30302`).
+As a regular Tild box, it's could be automatically discovered when you add the integration, or you could enter the `127.0.0.1` IP address (or `localhost`) in the configuration dialog.

+__Note:__ you could disable it by setting the `USE_FAKE_TILD` variable to zero inside the `manage` script.

 Futhermore, the `manage analyse-tild-state-data` command is provided to help to analyse raw status data retrieved from Tild box: